-16 WHEREAS, 2016 marks the fifth four-year review of the Comprehensive Plan.
-17 Under the county's policies and regulations, the 2016 review consitutes a four-year 18 amendment, and 19 WHEREAS, under GMA requirements, the county's 2016 review is subject to the 20 rules applicable to an annual amendment.
-The GMA does not require the county to 21 complete another comprehensive update until 2023.
-Under the county's current policies 22 and code, the county will complete this update in 2020, and 23 WHEREAS, K.C.C.
-20.18.060 states that the executive must transmit a motion 24 specifying the scope of work proposed for a four-year amendment to the Comprehensive 25 Plan and the council has until April 30 to approve the motion either as transmitted or 26 amended.
-In the absence of council approval, the executive shall proceed to implement 27 the work program as proposed, and 28 WHEREAS, as in 2012, the council is approving the scope of work motion after 29 April 30; however, the executive has agreed to treat the scope as timely and proceed with 30 the work progam as established in the council-approved version of the motion, and 31 WHEREAS, King County and cities within the county have successfully focused 32 the vast majority of new residential growth into the Urban Growth Area, proceeding from 33 eighty-eight percent in 1994 to more than ninety-eight percent urban in 2013, and 34 WHEREAS, King County has worked hard to protect critical areas and 3435 WHEREAS, King County has worked hard to protect critical areas and 35 WHEREAS, King County has worked hard to protect critical areas and endangered species such as salmon, has promoted affordable housing and has committed
+18 WHEREAS, 2016 marks the fifth four-year review of the Comprehensive Plan.
+19 Under the county's policies and regulations, the 2016 review consitutes a four-year 20 amendment, and 21 WHEREAS, under GMA requirements, the county's 2016 review is subject to the 22 rules applicable to an annual amendment.
+The GMA does not require the county to 23 complete another comprehensive update until 2023.
+Under the county's current policies 24 and code, the county will complete this update in 2020, and 25 WHEREAS, K.C.C.
+20.18.060 states that the executive must transmit a motion 26 specifying the scope of work proposed for a four-year amendment to the Comprehensive 27 Plan and the council has until April 30 to approve the motion either as transmitted or 28 amended.
+In the absence of council approval, the executive shall proceed to implement 29 the work program as proposed, and 30 WHEREAS, as in 2012, the council is approving the scope of work motion after 31 April 30; however, the executive has agreed to treat the scope as timely and proceed with 32 the work progam as established in the council-approved version of the motion, and 33 WHEREAS, King County and cities within the county have successfully focused 34 the vast majority of new residential growth into the Urban Growth Area, proceeding from 35 eighty-eight percent in 1994 to more than ninety-eight percent urban in 2013, and 36 WHEREAS, King County has worked hard to protect critical areas and 37 endangered species such as salmon, has promoted affordable housing and has committed 38 resources to enrich its less advantaged communities, and 39 WHEREAS, King County must build on these successes and ensure that they 40 continue into the future;